 If you want to be super-fancy, you can offer up a basket of thinly sliced Italian or French bread alongside your platter of antipasto skewers, but honestly?
 Folks will probably be perfectly happy just slurping the antipasto goodness right off those skewers exactly as they are.

-And if you really, really need to have those cute little skewers as much as I did, you can find them here.
-This has been a full-service, public skewer service announcement, from me to you!
+And if you really, really need to have those cute little skewers as much as I did, you can find a set of 200 bamboo skewers right here.

 What’s better than antipasto?
 Your own personal antipasto on skewers!
 Customize these fun appetizers with your choice of cold cuts, cheese and veggies and watch them fly off your serving platter.